Markk116/LightSailSim/README.md

 python Simple_config_round.py
 ```

 To get started you can follow the tutourials.
 Tutourial 1 is a basic overview of the Particle System Model.
 Tutourial 2 demonstrates the setup of a Lightsail Simulation.
-Tutourial 3 is yet to be made, but will explain how to add new photonic crystals to LSM.
+Tutourial 3 is yet to be made, but will explain how to add new photonic crystals to LSS.

 ## Acknowledgement
 Based on Alexander Batchelor: Modeling kite deformation with particle system model.